 There are several promotional schemes which are offered by businesses, to increase sales volume and to attract new customers for their products.
-To ensure uniformity in the implementation of the law across the field formations, the Central Board of Indirect Taxes and Customs (CBIC) has clarified the following points:
+To ensure uniformity in the implementation of the law across the field formations, the Central Board of Indirect Taxes and Customs (CBIC) has clarified the following points under GST on sample goods.

 - Many taxpayers often provide samples to stakeholders (stockist, dealers, customers, etc.) without charging any consideration.
 As per the GST Act, the definition of ‘supply’ includes ‘all forms of supply of goods or services or both such as sale, transfer, barter, exchange, licence, rental, lease or disposal made or agreed to be made for a consideration by a person in the course or furtherance of business’.